 I had a discussion about abortion with someone on Facebook.
-This person who is an animal rights activist - asked whether 'a man should have a say if a woman wanted to kill their unborn child'.
+This person - who is an animal rights activist - asked whether 'a man should have a say if a woman wanted to kill their unborn child'.

 This was my reply:

 "Human life starts as an embryo which may be expelled or resorbed without a woman even knowing it was there.
 An embryo may develop into a foetus which may naturally die and be expelled at any point in the pregnancy.
 A foetus may go full term and be stillborn.
-A foetus becomes viable in medical terms these days at around 24 weeks - assuming of course that its family has access to the sophisticated medical care such a premature infant needs to survive.
+A foetus becomes viable in medical terms these days at around 24 weeks - assuming of course that its family has access to the sophisticated medical care that such a premature infant needs to survive.
 That sort of care is not available universally and a baby born that prematurely to a poor family or at a distance from advanced pre-term care, is highly unlikely to survive.

-Even if a child is born full term, if it is born into a poor family - especially in the less developed world - it may become one of the 3 million babies that are stillborn each year, or one of the 6 million children who die every year before the age of 5 - 45% of whom die in the first 28 days of life.
+"Even if a child is born full term, if it is born into a poor family - especially in the less developed world - it may become one of the 3 million babies that are stillborn each year, or one of the 6 million children who die every year before the age of 5 - 45% of whom die in the first 28 days of life.
 It might end up being a slave or trafficked as a sex object or be killed in a drone strike or any of the many hideous fates that befall so many innocent little children.

-You might stop and consider, in the time it took you to write your question how many hundreds of innocent children worldwide died from a myriad of mainly preventible causes - e.g. for want of clean water, basic medicines and food?
+"You might stop and consider, in the time it took you to write your question, how many hundreds of innocent children worldwide died from a myriad of mainly preventible causes - e.g. for want of clean water, basic medicines and food?
 How many women died in childbirth?
 How many women became pregnant who do not want a child because they simply don’t have the financial, emotional or physical resources to carry it and care for it?
 How many women became pregnant as a result of forced sex?

-As things stand in our society, the new human stops being a foetus and becomes a baby when it can live independently of its mother and in legal terms that is the point at which ending its life may be deemed to be murder - or infanticide or manslaughter or failing to provide the necessities of life …..depending on circumstance.
+"As things stand in our society, the new human stops being a foetus and becomes a baby when it can live independently of its mother and in legal terms that is the point at which ending its life may be deemed to be murder - or infanticide or manslaughter or failing to provide the necessities of life …..depending on circumstance.

-Clearly a woman who has an abortion within legal limits is not a murderer but the sub-text of your question is whether a foetus should be seen as a human being with full legal rights from the point of conception and therefore the deliberate ending of its life be classified as murder - i.e. whether anti-abortionists are right in their attempts to turn back the clock to the time when women could not get safe, medically supervised abortions.
+" Clearly a woman who has an abortion within legal limits is not a murderer but the sub-text of your question is whether a foetus should be seen as a human being with full legal rights from the point of conception and therefore the deliberate ending of its life be classified as murder - i.e. whether anti-abortionists are right in their attempts to turn back the clock to the time when women could not get safe, medically supervised abortions.

-I think anti-abortionists are wrong - in pretty much the same way as I thought the burning of witches and heretics was wrong.
+"I think anti-abortionists are wrong - in pretty much the same way as I thought the burning of witches and heretics was wrong.

-If they succeed - anti-abortionists will be responsible for killing many women and children because women will still try to terminate unwanted pregnancies as they always have done - and they will suffer and some will die as a consequence.
+"If they succeed - anti-abortionists will be responsible for killing many women and children because women will still try to terminate unwanted pregnancies as they always have done - and they will suffer and some will die as a consequence.
 You might also like to consider that the leading cause of infanticide is - as it always has been throughout human history - an unwanted pregnancy.

-The answer is safe, reliable, easily available contraception and education, full legal equality and full employment - and an end to religious fundamentalism, phallocracy and bigotry."
+"The answer is safe, reliable, easily available contraception and education, full legal equality and full employment - and an end to religious fundamentalism, phallocracy and bigotry."

 If you are wondering if my words had any effect on the woman - I doubt it.
 You can lead a dogmatist to the facts but you can't make them think.